-their Ruby projects.
+in their Ruby projects.
 In order to do that I decided to use GitHub Actions.
-It's a powerful

-This is an article about the process that I followed and how you can use it in your own
+This article is about the process that I followed and how you can use it in your own application.Read more

 This year I had the honor to speak at RubyConf in Nashville.